Monospace-V/Monospace-V/Nonsense/Avoid Upcoming Doom.md

 Always carry an umbrella with you.
 Wherever you go.

 Should a giraffe's head suddenly fall on you as you navigate your path to the nearby grocery store between its feet, you will be thankful you listened to me.
-If the umbrella is red or black or really cool dark blue in colour, you get brownie points on the Monisha point-keeping bulletin board.
+If the umbrella is red or black or really cool dark blue in colour, you get brownie points on the Monospace point-keeping bulletin board.
 Simply because those colours are nice, of course.
 And maybe you'll get a brownie...

 Second tip: